-- 1. Be admitted in the School of Graduate Studies. - 2.
-Submit the Human Resources Department Admission forms through MyECU: - A. Provide transcripts of all work completed (baccalaureate and graduate). - B. Submit an OSBI background check. - C. Submit a resume to include all educational and work history.
-Degree options may have additional requirements. - D. Provide name and address of three professional/work related references. - E. Submit a resume to include all educational and work history.
-Degree options may have additional application requirements. - F. Complete the four essay questions. - Schedule an interview with the MSHR Admissions Committee.
-Required for Clinical Rehabilitation and Clinical Mental Health Counseling applications ONLY. (see Department Chair or program Coordinator).
+- 1. Be admitted to the School of Graduate Studies. - 2.
+Submit the Human Resources Department Admission forms through MyECU: - Provide transcripts of all work completed (baccalaureate and graduate). - B. Submit an OSBI background check. - C. Submit a resume to include all educational and work history.
+Degree options may have additional requirements. - D. Provide name and address of three professional/work related references. - E. Complete the four (4) essay questions. - 3.
+Submit scores for the MAT or GRE. - 4.
+Schedule an interview with the MSHR Admissions Committee.
+Required for Clinical Rehabilitation and Clinical Mental Health Counseling applications ONLY. (see Department Chair or program Coordinator). - Fall deadline March 1

-Fall deadline - March 1 Spring deadline - October 1 Summer deadline - March 1
+Spring deadline - October 1

+Summer deadline - March 1